ibm-cloud-docs/containers/cs_cluster.md

     ```
     {:pre}

-3. To create a log forwarding configuration, follow the steps in [Enabling log forwarding for worker nodes, the Kubernetes system component, and the Ingress controller](cs_cluster.html#cs_log_sources_enable).
+3. To create a log forwarding configuration, follow the steps in [Enabling log forwarding for worker nodes, the Kubernetes system component, and application load balancers](cs_cluster.html#cs_log_sources_enable).

-#### Enabling log forwarding for worker nodes, the Kubernetes system component, and the Ingress controller
+#### Enabling log forwarding for worker nodes, the Kubernetes system component, and application load balancers
 {: #cs_log_sources_enable}

 You can forward logs to {{site.data.keyword.loganalysislong_notm}} or to an external syslog server.
 If you forward logs to {{site.data.keyword.loganalysisshort_notm}}, they are forwarded to the same space in which you created the cluster.
 If you want to forward logs from one log source to both log collector servers, then you must create two logging configurations.